 Protein powders are a common way to get an extra protein hit, especially if you’re on a weight loss journey or just trying to get your daily dose.
 But, as with anything in life, it depends on how old you are.
 According to Lark & Ro (the product we’ve used and reviewed), protein powders may be marketed to anyone over the age of 17, but are primarily sold for weight loss purposes or as a supplement to a diet low in protein.

 For people 18 and younger, there is not enough scientific data to prove a benefit for most people.
 By now you’ve probably seen the countless ads that promise to add years to your life and increase your strength, energy, and ability to work out.
 And, after just reading that, you might wonder: at what age can I legally consume protein powder?
-Sadly, the answer is: for the vast majority of people, there is no safe age for the consumption of protein powder.
+Sadly, the answer is: that for the vast majority of people, there is no safe age for the consumption of protein powder.
 The consumption of protein powder can lead to a range of serious, life-threatening problems if consumed.

 There are many reasons why you should look into giving your kid an extra dose of protein through protein powders.
 There’s no shame in needing a bit of help in raising your child’s protein consumption.
 Take a quick look at the most common reasons why your kid may need an added protein source.